diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 ### Linux Virtual Server(LVS)
 The Linux Virtual Server is a highly scalable and highly available server `built on a cluster of real servers`, `with the load balancer running on the Linux operating system`.
 The architecture of the server cluster is fully transparent to end users, and the users interact as if it were a single high-performance virtual server.

 The real servers and the load balancers may be interconnected by either high-speed LAN or by geographically dispersed WAN.
 The load balancers can dispatch requests to the different servers and make parallel services of the cluster to appear as a virtual service on a single IP address, and request dispatching can use IP load balancing technolgies or application-level load balancing technologies.
-Scalability of the system is achieved by transparently adding or removing nodes in the cluster.
-High availability is provided by detecting node or daemon failures and reconfiguring the system appropriately.
+Scalability of the system is achieved by transparently adding or removing nodes in the cluster. `High availability is provided by detecting node or daemon failures and reconfiguring the system appropriately`(PS: no failover supported).

 The Linux Virtual Server Project (LVS) implements __layer 4 switching__ in the Linux Kernel.
 This `allows TCP and UDP sessions to to be load balanced` between multiple real servers.
 Thus it provides a way to scale Internet services beyond a single host.
 HTTP and HTTPS traffic for the World Wide Web is probably the most common use.
 Though it can also be used for more or less any service, from email to the X Windows System.